 Legal Language Services ranks New Mexico as a state with moderately regulated legal interpreting requirements.

-New Mexico offers certification in 21 languages:
+New Mexico offers certification in the following languages:

 The New Mexico Judicial Department defines legal interpreters in the following ways: